Documentation

 This defines the permissions available to administrators associated to this role.

-When this option is empty, the role has full access.
+When this option is empty, the role has full access to the web manager.

 The option is defined as a list of one or more definitions of permissions, with one definition per line.